-Âlthough the four DPSs are only proposed for listing under the Act at this time, please let us know if you are interested in participating in recovery efforts for this species.
+Please let us know if you are interested in participating in recovery efforts for the foothill yellow-legged frog.
 Additionally, we invite you to submit any new information on this species whenever it becomes available and any information you may have for recovery planning purposes (see FOR FURTHER INFORMATION CONTACT).

 Section 7(a) of the Act requires Federal agencies to evaluate their actions with respect to any species that is proposed or listed as an endangered or threatened species and with respect to its critical habitat, if any is designated.
 Regulations implementing this interagency cooperation provision of the Act are codified at 50 CFR part 402.
-Section 7(a)(4) of the Act requires Federal agencies to confer with the Service on any action that is likely to jeopardize the continued existence of a species proposed for listing or result in destruction or adverse modification of proposed critical habitat.
-If a species is listed subsequently, section 7(a)(2) of the Act requires Federal agencies to ensure that activities they authorize, fund, or carry out are not likely to jeopardize the continued existence of the species or destroy or adversely modify its critical habitat.
-If a Federal action may affect a listed species or its critical habitat, the responsible Federal agency must enter into consultation with the Service.
+Section 7(a)(2) of the Act requires Federal agencies to ensure that activities they authorize, fund, or carry out are not likely to jeopardize the continued existence of any endangered or threatened species or destroy or adversely modify its critical habitat.
+If a Federal action may affect a listed species or its critical habitat, the responsible Federal agency (action agency) must enter into consultation with the Service.

-Examples of Federal agency actions within the species' habitat within the DPSs that may require conference or consultation or both, as described in the preceding paragraph, include but are not limited to management and any other landscape-altering activities on Federal lands administered by the U.S. Fish and Wildlife Service, Forest Service, BLM, and National Park Service; issuance of section 404 Clean Water Act (33 U.S.C.
+Examples of Federal agency actions within the species' habitat within the DPSs that may require conference or consultation or both, as described in the preceding paragraph, include, but are not limited to, management and any other landscape-altering activities on Federal lands administered by the U.S. Fish and Wildlife Service, Forest Service, BLM, and National Park Service; issuance of section 404 Clean Water Act (33 U.S.C.
 1251 et seq.) permits by the U.S. Army Corps of Engineers; construction and maintenance of roads, bridges, or highways by the Federal Highway Administration; water management and conveyance activities by the Bureau of Reclamation; and licensing for hydropower and safety of dams by the FERC.

-South Sierra DPS and South Coast DPS-Proposed Endangered Status
+South Sierra DPS and South Coast DPS-Endangered Status